apioo/fusio-docs/docs/use_cases/develop_custom_action.md

 ```

-This hello world action is the complete functional and can be directly used at your API.
+This hello world action is complete functional and can be directly used at your API.

 ## Integration